openfga/openfga.dev/blog/fine-grained-news-2024-01.md

 We got two presentations accepted in KubeCon Europe!

-- Jonathan Whitaker will talk about [Federated IAM for Kubernetes with OpenFGA](https://kccnceu2024.sched.com/event/1YeQD)
+- [Jonathan Whitaker](https://www.linkedin.com/in/jonathan-whitaker-5a8b2484/) from Okta will talk about [Federated IAM for Kubernetes with OpenFGA](https://kccnceu2024.sched.com/event/1YeQD)

-- Andres Aguiar and Pauline Jamin from Agicap will present on [Implementing Modern Cloud Native Authorization Using OpenFGA](https://colocatedeventseu2024.sched.com/event/1YFhM/implementing-modern-cloud-native-authorization-using-openfga-andres-aguiar-okta-pauline-jamin-agicap)
+- [Pauline Jamin](https://www.linkedin.com/in/paulinejamin/) from Agicap and [Andres Aguiar](https://www.linkedin.com/in/aaguiar/) from Okta will present on [Implementing Modern Cloud Native Authorization Using OpenFGA](https://colocatedeventseu2024.sched.com/event/1YFhM/implementing-modern-cloud-native-authorization-using-openfga-andres-aguiar-okta-pauline-jamin-agicap)

 We'll also have a Project Kiosk, so if you plan to attend let us know and we can schedule some time together!